section-engineering-education/engineering-education/articles/javascript-higher-order-functions/index.md

 A high order function accepts another function as an argument or returns a function as its output.
 The concept is commonly referred to as a callback function.
 A function that takes another function as its argument is what we refer to as a callback function because it calls back that function.

 In this guide, we learn about the high order function.
 We will discuss and show you some of the common built-in JavaScript high order functions with examples.
 These include `filter`, `map`, `for each`, and `reduce`.
+To get along with this guide, prior knowledge to JavaScript [regular functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) and [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) will be important.

 ### Array.prototype.filter